 Max Database Storage: 524 Petabytes

 SQL Server is sold on a per core scale (in 2 or 16 core packs) or by Server/CAL Licensing (Devices/ number of Users).
-We recommend reaching out to Microsoft for current pricing information and for referrals to a Microsoft partner.
-A Microsoft representative can also assist you with ensuring that you purchase the correct version and number of licenses for your company.
+We recommend reaching out to a local Microsoft Solution Provider for current pricing.
+A Microsoft Solution Provider can also assist you with ensuring that you purchase the correct version and number of licenses for your company.

 How many physical cores per server are you running?

 Do you intend to migrate any servers into the cloud at any point in time?
 If so, Software Assurance is highly recommended to allow significant cost savings via Microsoft's Azure Hybrid Benefit.

 Do you prefer to purchase CALs (Client Access Licenses):

 Per device? – this would mean the license would be assigned to the device, allowing multiple users to access that device

 Per user? – allows a single user to access multiple devices – How many total users will need access to the server?

 Are there any remote users?
 How many?